johnmcfarlane/papers/c++/contractual-disappointment.md

 large-scale server systems, and safety-critical devices.

 Contracts and their consequences are the main tool used here to frame run-time failure.
-Through the lens of contracts I attempt to show that careful use of contracts is the most effective way to ensure usability, efficiency *and* reliability.
+Through their lens I attempt to show that careful understanding of interfaces is the most effective way to ensure usability, efficiency *and* reliability.

 ## Introduction